Unity-Technologies/ml-agents/docs/Python-API.md

 - **Reset : `env.reset(train_model=True, config=None)`**
 Send a reset signal to the environment, and provides a dictionary mapping brain names to BrainInfo objects.
     - `train_model` indicates whether to run the environment in train (`True`) or test (`False`) mode.
     - `config` is an optional dictionary of configuration flags specific to the environment.
-For more information on adding optional config flags to an environment, see [here](Making-a-new-Unity-Environment.md#implementing-yournameacademy).
 For generic environments, `config` can be ignored. `config` is a dictionary of strings to floats where the keys are the names of the `resetParameters` and the values are their corresponding float values.
 - **Step : `env.step(action, memory=None, text_action=None)`**
 Sends a step signal to the environment using the actions.
 For each brain :
     - `action` can be one dimensional arrays or two dimensional arrays if you have multiple agents per brains.